Code-name-HeaLer/Major-Project/readme.md

 ## Overview

 This project adapts the Graph Convolutional Network (GCN) and Transformer-based architecture for anomaly detection in household electrical appliances.
-The model uses reconstruction error to detect anomalies in the UK-DALE dataset.
-Synthetic anomalies (e.g., sudden spikes) are injected into the test data, and evaluation metrics (accuracy, precision, recall, F1-score) are computed.
+The model uses reconstruction error to detect anomalies in the .npz files, which are the appliance data of a dishwasher.
+To evaluate the model, There are anomalous datasets as well.
+Evaluation metrics (accuracy, precision, recall, F1-score) are computed.

 ---